TheoOkafor/file-transformer/README.md

 The app needs to be running first before the clients start uploading the files to the bucket.

 ## Previous architectural consideration
-This was the previous architecture that I had contemplated.
+The diagram below was the previous architecture that I had contemplated.
 It involves listening for upload event and triggering the conversion process with it.
 I designed it to implement a queue which caters for situations where the client uploads multiple files at once.
 I love this architecture because the app does work only when it needs too.
+I had difficulties implementing it.

 ![the former flow for the system](https://res.cloudinary.com/teamhaven/image/upload/v1613113741/bestseller-challenge.png)